About Craig Duff

 During nearly 10 years at CNN and Turner Broadcasting, Craig Duff received numerous awards, including a national EMMY, two Cable Ace Awards, the National Headliner Award, a Genesis award, three awards from the Environmental Media Association, and festival honors from the Houston, Chicago, Columbus and National Educational Film Festivals.

-His documentary New York Times Reporting: Arctic Rush was recently awarded the National Association of Science Writers’ 2006 Science and Society Award.
+His documentary New York Times Reporting: Arctic Rush was awarded the National Association of Science Writers’ 2006 Science and Society Award.

 Craig has earned a Master of Arts degree in Radio, Television and Film from the University of Texas at Austin, and a Bachelor of Arts degree from Youngstown State University in Ohio.